Search by category, archive or keyword

 Select The Right Intervention Model

-- Confrontational Method of Intervention: This intervention method is planned by an interventionist based on research-supported assertions that directness and a strong confrontational style can have a measure-able impact on the rate of success for those working toward recovery.
-While this style was known for its negative emphasis on the behaviors of the addict, and punishments that would take place as a result, this began to change around the late 1990s when therapists began to realize that addicts needed to be handled with more care.
+While this style was known for its negative emphasis on the behaviors of the addict and the punishments that would take place.
+As a result, this began to change around the late 1990s when therapists began to realize that addicts needed to be handled with more care.

 Be Prepared For The Addict’s Treatment